misterorion/misterorion.com/content/grimoire/go-channels.md

 > Channels are communication channels between goroutines.
 Use channels when you want to pass errors or any other kind of information between goroutines.

-In the code below we use customers ordering pasta dishes as our scenario.
+Let's use customers ordering pasta dishes as our scenario.

 Each customer places an order for a pasta dish.
-The dish is assigned a random difficulty and sent off into a goroutine (the "kitchen" if you wish).
+The dish is assigned a random difficulty and sent to a goroutine (the "kitchen").
 The goroutine "makes" the dish, waiting a number of seconds to simulate difficulty before sending the completed dish into a channel.

 Our output prints (or "serves") the dishes in the order in which they were recieved by the channel.